kibu-australia/pushy/README.md

 (pushy/start! history)
 ```

+### URL handling

+By default pushy will dispatch on all relative URLs and absolute URLs that match the window's origin.
+This means that all external links will be bypassed.

+It is possible to specify which URLs are processable to pushy by specifying a custom predicate function `:processable-url?`.
+This function is passed a single argument which is an instance of `goog.URI`

 ### goog.history.HTML5History methods

 You can set the history state manually by calling the `set-token!` method.
 This will call the `dispatch` fn on a successfully matched path.